bumped/bumped/README.md

 For example, a typical `.bumpedrc` file will have:

 - Before increment the project version, do a set of actions related to the integrity of the project: Run tests, lint files, check for unstaged changes, etc.
-- Increment the project version in all necessary files, for example, in `package.json` and `bower.json`.
+- Increment the project version in all necessary files, for example, in `package.json`.
-- After that, do actions mostly related with the publishing process: Publish a new git tag on GitHub, publish new bower/NPM project version.
+- After that, do actions mostly related with the publishing process: Publish a new git tag on GitHub, publish new NPM project version.

 Now, next time you run `bumped release <major|minor|patch>` it performs all the release steps.